 As the broader movement of reconciliation between Canada and indigenous peoples takes shape, we too are working to build bridges and common understanding through engagement and dialogue.
 We will use what we learn to improve our services, as well as access to our services, by the FNMI community

-Resources especially for FNMI peoples
+Resources especially for Indigenous peoples

-More information about our aboriginal initiatives
+More information about our Indigenous Initiatives

 To regulate the legal professions effectively in the public interest, we are committed to being responsive to the diverse needs of all Ontarians.
 We are leading the way by building equity and access to justice principles into our services for the public and supports for lawyers and paralegals.